“Volume Not Met” on Florida’s Intoxilyzer 8000

 Our criminal defense attorneys are familiar with problems that occur on the Intoxilyzer 8000 including an error or exception message for interferent detect or volume not met.
 We are experienced in fighting DUI cases involving a breath test reading at or above .08.

 With offices in downtown Tampa in Hillsborough County and New Port Richey in Pasco County, FL, we can help you fight your DUI case in the courtrooms throughout the greater Tampa Bay area.

 Call (813) 250-0500.

-Why is Volume Measurement Important in the Intoxilyzer 8000 Breath Testing Sample?
+Why Volume Measurement is Important in Breath Testing?

 The breath volume is important because it ensures that the breath being measured actually comes from the deep part of the lungs.
 The first 1.1 liters of exhaled breath can come from the mouth, throat, and esophagus.
-That first 1.1 liters of exhaled breath contains alcohol still in the mouth or other contaminents that can produce artifically high results.
+That first 1.1 liters of exhaled breath contains alcohol still in the mouth or other contaminants that can produce artificially high results.

 Other Methods for Introducing Breath Test Results